 Pasta, veggies, protein, and a ton of cheese make for dish I will create time and time again.
 It is so easy to put together (the trickiest part is mixing in the egg) and the result is like, really yummy *Regina George voice* I also talked about this dish about a week ago on Fox 26 News here.
 This easy weeknight spaghetti carbonara is my first recipe of 2016 and I feel it’s quite fitting with everyone trying to eat light and workout in order to fulfill the “New Year New Me” promised ad nauseum on every social media outlet.

 What are your go-to easy weeknight dinner ideas?
-Let me know in the comments below.
+If you’re looking for more inspiration, check out my collection of quick dinner recipes.
 Thanks for reading!

 - 1 pound uncooked spaghetti